Oggetto:

 Note

-The course takes place from 18th September 2023 on Mondays, Tuesdays and Wednesdays between 10 and 12 am in room F4 of Campus Einaudi.
+The course starts on September 22, and takes place on Mondays, Tuesdays and Wednesdays from 10 to 12 am in room F4 of Campus Einaudi.

 Please enrol online, both on the course page on the unito website (this page), and on the Moodle page for the course (https://elearning.unito.it/scuolacle/course/view.php?id=1456), even if you don't mean to attend the lessons in classroom.
 This will facilitate communication between teacher and students.